JonahCoffelt/Human-AI-Interaction-Research/Definitions/Workflow.md

-A series of tasks run in sequence or
+A series of tasks run in sequence or parallel aimed at a particular goal.